webrecorder/pywb/docs/manual/cdxserver_api.rst

 ``showNumPages=true``
 """""""""""""""""""""

-This is a special query which, if successful, always returns a json result of the form.
+This is a special query which, if successful, always returns a JSON response indicating the size of the full results.
 The query should be very quick regardless of the size of the query.

 ::